What Is Gain In Audio?

 This may seem small, but getting the gain levels right is essential to create a great audio mix.

-Summary of Audio Gain
+Audio Gain Overview

 A gain is a unit of measurement that indicates how loud an audio source is.
 Decibels (dB) are usually used to measure volume, and it refers to the amount of gain that the audio signal has achieved after being amplified.